manulera/GateWayMine/README.md

 This could be extended to support other plasmid sources, but for now it only supports the SnapGene plasmid collection.
 Feel free to submit a PR.

+If using playwright for the first time, you may have to run "playwright install"